Giuseppe Di Masi

-Giuseppe Adriano Di Masi (born 16 July 1981) is an Italian footballer who plays as a goalkeeper.
+Giuseppe Adriano Di Masi (born 16 July 1981) is an Italian football coach and a former goalkeeper.

 Career

 Di Masi started his career at hometown club Foggia where he became the first choice in 1999–2000 Serie C2 season, after Foggia were relegated from Serie C1.

 Roma

 In 2000, he was signed by Roma along with team-mate Attilio Nicodemo and Franco Brienza.
 Di Masi signed a 5-year contract and cost Roma 50 million lire (€25,823).
 He played half the season with Roma's Primavera U20 youth team as one of the keepers along with Matteo Napoli and Simone Paoletti.
 In January 2000, Di Masi joined Roma's sister club Palermo (from March 2000 until July 2002) on loan, where he was re-united with Nicodemo.
 He played as one of the backup goalkeepers to starter Vincenzo Sicignano.

 Reggiana

 In July 2001, Di Masi joined Reggiana in co-ownership deal, as part of Adewale Wahab's deal to Roma.
 (50% registration rights of Di Masi tagged for 2,500 million lire; around €1,291,142, while Wahab tagged for 3,000 million lire; €1,549,371) From November to February he was the first choice ahead of Patrick Bettoni; however, Bettoni was later restored as the club's first choice keeper.
 In the 2002–03 season, Di Masi was the backup of Raffaele Nuzzo and Luca Mondini.
 In January 2003, he left for Serie C1 side Pisa.